8 Best Walks in Sydney Harbour National Park

 2. Rose Bay to Watsons Bay

-Part of this walking trail is the popular Hermitage Foreshore track between Bayview Hill Rd just north of Rose Bay, and Nielsen Park in Vaucluse.
+A highlight of this walk is the shorter Hermitage Foreshore Track, which stretches between Bayview Hill Road, just north of Rose Bay, and Nielsen Park in Vaucluse.

 Rose Bay to Watsons Bay